 Grinnell College Events Calendar

 The College Events Calendar is maintained by Conference Operations and Events.
-If you have any questions about an event, or need assistance, contact Conference Operations and Events at email@example.com or x3225.
-All events and programs on campus must be scheduled in accordance with the College's Event Scheduling Guidelines.
+If you need assistance in requesting space, please visit our GrinnellShare page.
+If you have any questions about an event, or need further assistance, contact Conference Operations and Events at email@example.com or x3225.
+All events and programs on campus must be scheduled in accordance with the College’s Event Scheduling Guidelines.